 Many other guidebooks and web sites will tell you about campgrounds but not the free ones.

-Through twelve years of shunpiking (driving the back roads) we've discovered many scenic boondocking options where we camp for free.
+Through almost twenty years of shunpiking (driving the back roads) we've discovered many scenic boondocking options where we camp for free.

 Millions of RVers who prefer boondocking in the desert flock to RV communities in Southern California and Arizona called Long Term Visitor Areas (LTVAs).
 They're great - especially if all you want is to live cheaply in good weather.
 The guide covers some of these but many RVers have discovered them so they tend to be crowded in peak season.